Summary of the Argument

 Assessment of Strengths and Limitations

 The strength of Hebrews' priestly Christology lies in its capacity to demonstrate the continuity and discontinuity between the old and new covenants.
-The Levitical system is not rejected but fulfilled: it was always a "shadow of the good things to come" (10:1), a divinely ordained preparation for the reality that has now appeared in Christ.
+The Levitical system is not rejected but fulfilled: it was always a "shadow of the good things to come" (Hebrews 10:1), a divinely ordained preparation for the reality that has now appeared in Christ.
 This typological reading honors the Old Testament's integrity while also affirming its christological telos.
+The author's careful exegesis of Psalm 110:4 and Genesis 14:18-20 demonstrates that the Melchizedek priesthood was embedded in Scripture from the beginning, waiting to be fulfilled in Christ.

 Relevance to Modern Church